 This article was sponsored by CloudApp.
 Thank you for supporting the partners who make SitePoint possible.

-CloudApp is a tool that allows you to easily create, annotate, and share screenshots, GIFs, and screen recordings with others.
+CloudApp is a tool that lets you easily create, annotate, and share screenshots, GIFs, video snippets, and screen recordings with others.
 It works as follows:

 - You identify something you need to share visually with others.

 - You capture the image in the most appropriate way — as a static screenshot, a short GIF, or an extended screen recording.
 These are known in CloudApp as “drops.”

 - You annotate the image with text, arrows, emojis, lines, and other shapes to add context and information.

 - You upload the image and annotation (drop) to CloudApp’s service and get a link to the image.

 - You forward the link to others — they can then access and review the information, make comments, and act on it.

 You can drag, drop, organize and work with many different file types including large files, documents, code snippets, audio, zip archives, and more.
 Searching is easy — you can search and filter by image, color, and other visual attributes to quickly locate specific image files.

 Sharing and integration is built into the core of the product.
 Share securely and control who has access to image files and enjoy integration with Trello (productivity tool), JIRA (bug tracking and development), Slack (communications), and ZenDesk (customer support).

 The tool lets you capture from browser tabs (for SaaS products) or native Windows and Mac software.
 It also works across multiple environments — staging, development, testing, production, and more.